gconeice/stacking-vole-zk/README.md

    1. arith_stack_multi_single_disj_matmul: Arithmetic matrix multiplications, repeating single disjunction, Lemma 5.4 version.
    2. arith_stack_multi_single_disj_matmul_RO: Arithmetic matrix multiplications, repeating single disjunction, RO version.

+# How to Simulate Network Setting

+**We use `tc` command to simulate the network setting.**

+     DEV=lo

+     sudo tc qdisc del dev $DEV root

+     sudo tc qdisc add dev $DEV root handle 1: tbf rate 1Gbit burst 100000 limit 10000

+     sudo tc qdisc add dev $DEV parent 1:1 handle 10: netem delay 2msec

+Change DEV to the network card you need (e.g., ens5).
+Note that `sudo tc qdisc del dev $DEV root` needs to be executed before resetting the network.
+It is used to clean the tc setting.

+Both P and V need to restrict the network, note that for 30ms latency, both parties should be set to `delay 15msec`.

+**You can use `iperf` to test the network throughput.
+Namely:**

+P: `iperf -s`

+V: `iperf -c [ip addr]`

+**You can use `ping` to test the network latency.
+Namely:**

+V: `ping [ip addr]`